-Construction activities within the Segment 8 Project Corridor will primarily include the installation of conduit beneath the ground within an existing public road ROW or railroad ROW.
-Direct impacts to streams and waterbodies are avoided by crossing over or under existing culverts and incorporating HDD; however, minor and temporary impacts to streams will result from the construction of temporary access roads and installation of the conduit.
-Table 9-1 summarizes the measures to avoid stream impacts and identifies the temporary impacts that will occur as a result of Project construction.
+Construction activities within the Segment 6 - Package 4A Project Corridor will primarily include the installation of underground conduit within the CP Rail or an existing public road ROW.
+Direct impacts to streams and waterbodies will be avoided by crossing over existing culverts and utilizing HDD; however, minor, and temporary impacts to streams will result from the construction of temporary access roads.
+Table 9.1 identifies where temporary disturbance may occur as a result of Project construction and summarizes the measures to avoid stream impacts and identifies the temporary impacts that will occur as a result of Project construction.